 Land use type Climate change mitigation targeted measures Objectives and short description Implementation period, policy common to Estonia) Forest land Development and maintenance of infrastructure for agriculture and forest management The overall objective of the measure is to balance production conditions of agriculture and private forest management in various rural areas by reducing the risks caused by unfavourable water regime and increasing the productivity of private forests.
 Also, to improve access to agricultural land and private forest land.
-Mitigation effect: GHG (CO 2 ) emissions reduction, carbon sequestration.
+Mitigation effect: GHG (CO 2) emissions reduction, carbon sequestration.
 Rural Development Programme 2014- 2020 Forest land Improvement of forest economic and ecological vitality The overall objective of supporting forestry as an integral part of rural life, is sustainable and effective forest management which promotes raising vitality of forests by improving its species composition or implementing other silvicultural techniques, maintaining and renewing forest biological diversity, integral ecosystem and protection function by helping to preserve forest's multifunctional role and its spiritual and cultural heritage.
-Mitigation effect: GHG (CO 2 ) emissions reduction, carbon sequestration.
-2014-2020, Rural Development Programme 2014- 2020 Strengtheni ng protection against nat ural disturbances such as fire, pests, and storms Forest land Improving forest health condition and preventing the spreading of dangerous forest detractors. restoration of forests in order to improve forest health condition and prevent damage caused by fire, pests and 2011-2020, Estonian Forestry Development Programme until 2020 Forest land Obligations of owner in forest management The objective of the measure is to grant that forest health condition is continuously observed and the forest is protected against disturbances.
+Mitigation effect: GHG (CO 2) emissions reduction, carbon sequestration.
+2014-2020, Rural Development Programme 2014- 2020 Strengtheni ng protection against nat ural disturbances such as fire, pests, and storms 1 Forest land Improving forest health condition and preventing the spreading of dangerous forest detractors.
+The measure provides support for monitoring and restoration of forests in order to improve forest health condition and prevent damage caused by fire, pests and storms.
+The measure is aimed to increase removals of GHG by Estonian forests due to their better health condition.
+Mitigation effect: GHG (CO 2) emissions reduction, carbon sequestration.
+2011-2020, Estonian Forestry Development Programme until 2020 Forest land Obligations of owner in forest management The objective of the measure is to grant that forest health condition is continuously observed and the forest is protected against disturbances.
 According to Forest Act, the forest owner is obliged to observe forest condition and protect it against pests, diseases and forest fires.
-Mitigation effect: GHG (CO 2 ) emissions reduction, carbon sequestration.
+Mitigation effect: GHG (CO 2) emissions reduction, carbon sequestration.
 Forest Act